akeneo/pim-docs/migrate_pim/upgrade/upgrade_from_40_to_50.rst

 Since Akeneo PIM, instead of using one fpm pool, we are using one for the API, and one for UI.

-You can check the VirtualHost configuration for 5.0: system_requirements/system_configuration.rst.inc.
+You can check the VirtualHost configuration for 5.0 on your system: :doc:`/install_pim/manual/index`

 Prepare your project
 ********************